-Margaret gives him a quick kiss then opens the umbrella.
+Margaret gives him a little giggle then opens the umbrella.
 She puts it back on her shoulder and turns a series of pirouettes-like her own kind of rain dance.
 Margaret points her face up to the sky as if she is being showered by a summer storm.
 All at once a pair of HEADLIGHTS round the corner.

 David grabs the umbrella and closes it quickly.
-Margaret looks to the street as the convertible slows to a crawl and two TEENAGE BOYS pull up beside them.
-They are clean cut with BLACK AND WHITE faces ...
+Margaret looks to the street as the convertible slows to a crawl and two TEENAGE BOYS, WHITEY AND PETE, pull up beside them.
+They are clean cut with BLACK AND WHITE faces....